-Install a lifting eye bolt (not supplied) in the 5/8-11 UNC tapped hole located in the suction elbow.
-Tighten the eye bolt until the threads bottom out.
-Using a suitable hoist and sling, support the suction elbow.
-The hoist is used to support and remove the elbow only, do not try to lift the complete pump.
+Install a 3/4-10 UNC-2B lifting eye (not supplied) in the tapped hole located in the suction elbow.
+Be sure the eye bolt is fully engaged before attaching a hoist.
+Support the suction elbow using a suitable hoist and sling.
+The hoist is used to support the suction elbow only, do not try to lift the pump.
+Remove the hardware securing the elbow support (69) and pedestal foot (59) to the base.

-Do not attempt to lift the complete pump unit using the lifting eye.
+Do not attempt to lift the complete pump using the lifting eye.
 It is designed to facilitate removal or installation of individual components only.
-Additional weight may result in damage to the pump or failure of the eye bolt.
+Additional weight could cause damage to the pump or failure of the eye bolt, resulting in possible serious personnel injury.